Anu-Ra-g/NeoFi/README.md

 The API is hosted using the free service on Render, which means it'll go down due to inactivity until unless brought backup.
 It's best to start the server and test this API locally using Postman or cURL.

+If the hosted service is online, you can start using it like `https://neofi-y8ef.onrender.com/auth/signup` and same goes for rest of the endpoints.

 **Packages used for this project**
 - Flask
 - Flask-RESTx